About the Festival

 As we zoom past Instagram filters, automated editing apps on our phones and countless banal videos on our timeline, we want to reconnect with film as a medium.
 It seems almost utopian now, a time where film making was about ‘making’, meticulous and reserved for the select few patient enough to spend hours and hours on formulating a piece of art.

 We want to relive the magic of churning a film through a projector onto a speckless cloth, evoking the tangible quality of the medium.
 We also want to keep a community of artists and makers, who have always been working with film, together and slowly rebuild, through community efforts, a lost infrastructure.

-The 16mm Film Festival, conceived with a view of re-connecting with the cinematic medium through it’s celluloid history, drew an amazing response last year.
-We screened some very impressive works done on film and had workshops and contests facilitating the production of new work, all around and with 16mm film.
+The 16mm Film Festival, conceived with a view of re-connecting with the cinematic medium through it’s celluloid history, continues to draw an amazing response from the industry and audiences alike.
+Since 2017, we have screened a number of works made on film and facilitated diverse workshops around using film as a medium.

 The Harkat 16mm Film Festival is organised by Harkat, an alternative arts space and a film production company based in Mumbai and Berlin.